🖌️ Professional Cabinet Painting · Massachusetts

 Door profiles and detail complexity

-Linear feet of exposed surface area
+Linear feet of exposed cabinet surface area

-One color vs. two-tone design
+Single color vs. two-tone cabinet design

-Glazing or specialty finish effects
+Glazing or specialty cabinet finish effects

 🍳